lnkn/blog/src/pages/lemon-curd-tart/index.md

 image: lemoncurd1.jpg
 lead: Lemon curd is one of the best additions to the world, wouldn't you agree?
 ---
 Ah lemon season.
-One of the best times of year.
+One of the best times of the year.
 I love pastries that add citrus and especially adore a delicious lemon curd.
 Lemon curd can be tricky with finding that perfect balance between not too sweet and just sharp enough to continue to want more.
-Well, let me tell you.
-I practically had to pry myself away from this jar of lemon curd after it came together.
+Well, let me tell you that I had to practically pry myself away from this jar of lemon curd after it came together.
 I may keep a jar on hand just from now on.

 ![](lemoncurd2.jpg)